Minimum Wages Act 1948: Issues

 42% of all wage earners in India receive wages below the national minimum wage floor rate.
 The data used for these statistics includes half of casual labourers and 1/4th of those salaried.
 Female workers and those in rural areas are more likely to be paid below a minimum wage.
 Those who are illiterate or have no mid-level education are most likely to be paid below a minimum wage.
 For Salaried workers, if they are employed in agriculture, it is more likely that they are paid higher than the minimum wage.
-Whereas casual workers in construction and unionised workers in production and manufacturing are likely to receive wages at the minimum wage rate.
+Whereas casual workers in construction and unorganised workers in production and manufacturing are likely to receive wages at the minimum wage rate.
 In sum, the implementation and enforcement of minimum wages is dismal and marginalised groups and communities suffer the most.
 The government has announced that many amendments are underway to improve enforcement such as penal action against violations and mandatory revision of minimum wages every 5 years.